|Ambassador of Tourism & Sports Mrs. Dho

 moon, and so on.
 The site right between Bugak-san [North Peak Mountain] and Nam-san [South

 Mountain] was chosen by the royal geomancers as highly auspicious by the ancient principles of Korean

 Geomancy [pung-su jiri].
 They determined that this small hilltop was shaped like a ceremonial table piled

 high with offertory foods for exactly this kind of ritual, and was thus a place of Good Fortune.

 The Japanese authorities tore down the entire Temple of Heaven in 1913, after their conquest was

-built over its ruins, slightly to the east of where the Westin Chosun now stands.
-Since this site is still an
+was built over its ruins, slightly to the east of where the Westin Chosun now stands.
+Since this site is

-auspicious one according to geomancy, any guests who eat, drink and sleep there will receive the blessings
+still an auspicious one according to geomancy, any guests who eat, drink and sleep there will receive

 |the original complex, 1900 or so